Virginia's congressional districts: Reform efforts

 The Independent Bipartisan Advisory Commission on Redistricting for the Commonwealth of Virginia made its report on April 1, 2011.
 It made recommendations for both state legislative and congressional district redistricting, detailing three options for congressional districts, all improving on the 2001 congressional map by reducing the number of split jurisdictions, defining three districts in the DC metro northern Virginia area, and increasing compactness in each district.
 In accordance with the Voting Rights Act, it maintained one majority African-American district without packing to dilute community influence in other districts.

 In 2011, the Virginia College and University Redistricting Competition was organized by professors Michael McDonald of George Mason University and Quentin Kidd of Christopher Newport University.
 About 150 students on sixteen teams from thirteen schools submitted plans for legislative and U.S. congressional districts.
 The winning submissions for the congressional redistricting were from the University of Virginia and from the College of William and Mary.
 The "Division 1" maps conformed to the Governor's Executive Order, and did not address electoral competition or representational fairness.
 In addition to the criteria of contiguity, equi-population, the federal Voting Rights Act, and communities of interest in the existing city and county boundaries, "Division 2" maps in the competition did incorporate considerations of electoral competition and representational fairness.
 Judges for the cash award prizes were Thomas Mann of the Brookings Institution and Norman Ornstein of the American Enterprise Institute.
 They also created districts more compact than the General Assembly's earlier efforts.

 In January 2015, Republican State Senator Jill Holtzman Vogel of the 27th district and Democratic State Senator Louise Lucas of the 18th district sponsored a Senate Joint Resolution to establish additional criteria for the Virginia Redistricting Commission of four identified members of political parties, and three other independent public officials.
 The criteria began with respecting existing political boundaries, such as cities and towns, counties and magisterial districts, election districts and voting precincts.
 Districts are to be established on the basis of population, in conformance with federal and state laws and court cases, including those addressing racial fairness.
 The territory is to be contiguous and compact, without oddly shaped boundaries.
 The commission is prohibited from using political data or election results to favor either political party or incumbent.
-It passed with a two-thirds majority of 27 to 12 in the Senate, and was referred to committee in the House of Delegates.
+It passed with a two-thirds majority of 27 to 12 in the Virginia Senate, and was referred to committee in the House of Delegates.

 In November 2020, Virginia's ballot question #1, a constitutional amendment, moved the power to draw legislative districts to a 16-member bipartisan commission made up of eight legislators and eight citizens.